Home

 The quicker you do what you have to do, the sooner you can do what you want to do.
 In other words, using the four points from above, minimize the time you spend doing 1, 2 and 3 to maximize the time you spend in 4.

-Better time management in the workplace is the key to maximizing the amount of free time you have.
+More often than not, better time management at work is the key to maximizing the amount of free time you have.

 Whether you use expensive software or scribble down your intentions on a scrap of paper, plan what you want to do.

-Personal goal setting is a skill that applies to your free time as much as it does to your work.
+Daily planning is a skill (and a habit) that applies to your free time as much as it does to your work.

 This is one of the most important tips to work on.
 Being busy is a habit that can easily spill over into your free time.

-Learning how to relax, however you do it, is a skill, but, for the sake of your health and well being (and for those around you), it’s one that's well worth learning.
+However you choose to do it, learning how to relax and recharge is a skill, but, for the sake of your health and well being (and for those around you), it’s one that's well worth learning.

 It pays not to be productive sometimes.

 Keep a record of what you do with your free time.
 This is a great way to help you to focus on how you use it.
-It’s also good to look back periodically to see all the good things you’ve done.
+It’s also good to look back periodically to see all the good things you have done.

 You can also learn from how well you’ve used your free time.
 Keep a time management log to look back at what was worth doing and what wasn’t.